surjeetsachdeva/SurNeofonieTest/Neofonie-Test/src/com/test/neofonie/sur/readMe.txt

   java com.test.neofonie.sur.{name of class without the .java extension}
 5. Alternatively, the files can easily be imported to an eclipse project and run by Eclipse Run As command, by right clicking on the requisite java file.
+6. Please note that for the third version, a new text file will be created as an output in the parent folder.
+The name of the text file should be PrintedNumbersBasedUponUserInput.txt, in case you don't see it, please refresh the folder.